natelgrw/amax_models/README.md

 ## 📋 Data Sources Used

-Detailed information on the data sources comprising AMAX-1 can be found in the linked Hugging Face repository above.
+Detailed information on the data sources comprising the AMAX-1 dataset can be found in the linked Hugging Face repository above.

 ## ✒️ Citation